-The GMS appoints a member of the Board with prior approval of the Supervisory Board and NL Financial Investments (NLFI).
-The Supervisory Board appoints the Chairman of the Board on the nomination of the GMS.
+The GMS appoints a member of the Board on the nomination of the Supervisory Board.
+The Supervisory Board appoints the Chairman of the Board after obtaining GMS approval.
 The GMS suspends and dismisses a member of the Board.
+Rhe Supervisory Board is also authorised to suspend a member of the Board.